Are Scented Candles Toxic?

 - Burning a single scented candle regularly in your home can expose you to the same amount of fine particulate matter as every coal-fired power plant and other major industrial point sources in the state of Texas combined.

-You may have heard similar terms recently as we find out more about the mysterious and deadly vaping-related respiratory illness sweeping the nation.
+You may have heard similar terms when a mysterious and deadly respiratory illness started sweeping the nation as vaping became popular.
 According to the CDC, e-cigarette smokers force similar VOCs and ultrafine particles deep into their lungs.
 These chemicals (also found in scented candles) simply don’t belong in the body and can wreak havoc when inhaled.

 How do I find non-toxic candles?